stenglein-lab/MIP_280A4_Fall_2022/exercises/github_exercise.md

 You'll be filling this out as you complete the final project in the last weeks of class.

-BTW, if you want to become a command line power user, you can learn to edit with [vim](https://www.vim.org).
+BTW, if you want to become a command line power user, you can learn to edit files using the [vim](https://www.vim.org) text editor.
 Check out [this video](https://www.youtube.com/watch?v=y4SzAr33st0) from the OMGenomics channel (Maria Nattestad) for a tutorial.

 #### Commit the local changes